TakanariShimbo/datetime-mcp-server/docs/README.md

 # DateTime MCP Server

 A Model Context Protocol (MCP) server that provides tools to get the current date and time in various formats.
-This server demonstrates the basic structure of an MCP server and can be used as a reference for creating your own MCP servers.
+This is a TypeScript implementation of the datetime MCP server, demonstrating how to build MCP servers using the TypeScript SDK.

 ## Features